-Understanding gold karats is important when buying jewelry.
-The karat of an item helps define its quality and value; therefore, knowing a little about how different golds are formed can give a useful insight when planning a jewelry purchase.
+Understanding gold karats and what they mean for your jewelry is important, and you should learn all about them before investing in any new pieces.
+The karat of an item helps define its quality and value; therefore, knowing a little about how different golds are formed and what that means for their worth can give a useful insight when you're planning a jewelry purchase.

 What Is a Gold Karat?